-Whatever the situation, it’s much more difficult to downsize to one income when you don’t have time to prepare, but it can be done.
+Whatever the situation, it’s much more difficult to downsize to one income when you don’t have time to prepare.

 When our twins were born, I had planned to return to my teaching career.
-Not because I wanted to leave my babies, but because I thought that there was no way we could live on just one income.
+Not because I wanted to leave my babies, but because I thought that there was no way our family could live on just one income.

 For instance, maybe you are planning to start having children within the next 2 years, and you will leave your job to be home with them.